Point Location

 Certificate.Inside = 0

-When we provide no keyword arguments, the default behaviour of jump_and_march is to first sample some number of points (defaults to $\lceil \sqrt[3]{n}\rceil$, where $n$ is the number of points), and then start at the point that is closest to q out of those sampled, then marching along the triangulation until q is found.
+When we provide no keyword arguments, the default behaviour of find_triangle is to first sample some number of points (defaults to $\lceil \sqrt[3]{n}\rceil$, where $n$ is the number of points), and then start at the point that is closest to q out of those sampled, then marching along the triangulation until q is found.
 This number of samples can be changed using the m keyword argument.
 For example,

-V = jump_and_march(tri, q, m=10)
+V = find_triangle(tri, q, m = 10)

 means that we get a sample of size 10, and start at whichever point is the closest.
-(For technical reasons, this sample is with replacement, so it is possible that the same point is sampled more than once.)
+(For technical reasons, this sampling is with replacement, so it is possible that the same point is sampled more than once.)
 You could also instead specify the point to start at using the k keyword argument, in which case no points are sampled.
 For example,

-V = jump_and_march(tri, q, k=6)
+V = find_triangle(tri, q, k = 6)

 (2, 7, 6)